RajayPreddie/cs8395-chatgpt-readability-maintainability-test/README.md

 - `--linters`: Specify which linter prompts to apply.
 Options include `flake8`, `pylint`, `black`, `radon`, `pydocstyle`, `default`, and `all`.
 Defaults to `default` when not specified.
 On each run of the tool, all of the linters/tools are used.
 The --linters argument is for speciyfing which linter prompts to use when prompting ChatGPT for python programs.
 - `-- model`: This is here for integrating with the [cs8395/test-suite](https://github.com/nkalupahana/cs8395-test-suite).
 The input model is not used.
 The repository utilizes gpt-4-1106-preview.
+I recommend to not use the model argument.

 For example: